TheTrio/Espresso/README.md

 - Expressions everywhere
 - Blocks!

-This goes without saying, but this is not a language for serious use.

-It's based off of the Monkey language from the book [Writing an Interpreter in Go](https://interpreterbook.com/).
+The language is based off of the Monkey language from the book [Writing an Interpreter in Go](https://interpreterbook.com/).
 I highly recommend it if you're interested in building your own language.
-I deviated from the book after the first couple of chapters, but the core ideas are the same.
+I deviated from the book after the first couple of chapters so the final result looks quite different, but the core ideas are the same.

 ## Usage